 Though slow to get off the ground in the Cayman Islands, the internet has had a significant impact on the conduct of offshore business from the territory.
 In December 2012 there were 19,325 internet users out of a population 56,125.
 Broadband services are readily available and the telecommunications infrastructure is of a reasonable standard.

 In June, 2002, the Cayman Islands Bankers' Association presented a report on e-commerce development to the government's E-Business Advisory Board.

 The report featured feedback from banking professionals from various banks located in the jurisdiction, including the Cayman National Bank, the Bank of Butterfield, and Bank Austria.
 International consulting firm Deloitte and Touche also contributed.

-Also that month, and after a long-drawn out birth process, the Cayman Islands Information and Communications Technology Authority (ICTA) finally came into existence.
+Also that month, the Cayman Islands Information and Communications Technology Authority (ICTA) finally came into existence.